 From the beginning, The Mercury News, San Jose State University, Dow Jones News Fund and California Chicano News Media Association have committed professional talent and resources to train students in journalism for a two-week period each summer.

 Mosaic began as a residential program, with students staying in San Jose State dorms.
 More recently, it converted to a commuter program and refocused in serving South Bay students.

 With a 4-to-1 student-instructor ratio, and with a 2-to-1 student-adult ratio, Mosaic offers personalized instruction and guidance from Mercury News reporters, photographers and alumni, assisted by Mosaic alumni.
 In two weeks students produce a print newspaper and a news website.

 Mosaic has trained hundreds of high school students, many of whom became professionals in traditional and new media.
 Mosaic alumni have gone on to work at the San Jose Mercury News, San Francisco Chronicle, NBC-KNTV 11, Los Angeles Times, Atlanta Journal Constitution, Minneapolis Star Tribune, Washington Post, Yahoo Sports, and other media outlets.
 Mosaic alumni also have gone on to successful careers in law, academia, high tech, education, non-profits and government.

-We are grateful to our founding and longtime fiscal sponsor, the California Chicago News Media Association.
-We've moved on to a new fiscal sponsor: Media Allliance, media-alliance.org, a San Francisco-based organization that has worked for 42 years to critique and celebrate journalism, train aspiring journalists, and give voice to marginalized communities.
-We are excited to join the more than 60 projects under the alliance's sponsorship.
+We are grateful to our fiscal sponsor, Media Allliance, media-alliance.org, a San Francisco-based organization that has worked for decades to critique and celebrate journalism, train aspiring journalists, and give voice to marginalized communities.
+We are excited to be among the more than 60 projects under the alliance's sponsorship.